michaeljmcd/mm2tiddlywikitext/README.md

 Currently, just the map structure is parsed.
 Icons, edges and font settings are ignored.

 Also, general `<richcontent>` HTML nodes are not handled.

+## TODO

+* Add some basic text directive support.
+Bold and italic, at least, shouldn't be a huge deal.
+* Add some basic hyperlink support.
+* Ensure that text is properly escaped when exported.
+* Look at Unicode / emoji stand-ins for icons.
+* Develop a wrapper script of some sort to make this more convenient to call.